Fuel prices to fall by second pricing window in February – IES

 It is therefore projecting “Gasoline to sell at about GHS14.
 40 and Gas oil to sell for about GHS13.90 in the coming days.”

-While, “a price of a kilogramme of LPG may hinge up to sell at GHS14.70, before the close of the second pricing window for February 2023.”
+While, “a price of a kilogramme of LPG may hing up to sell at GHS14.
+70, before close of the second pricing window for February 2023.”